What are the admission requirements for undergraduate studies?

 - Letter of Motivation- Motivation letter should be no longer than 1000 words.
 Work experience that relates to programme considered an asset.

-- If your documents are in a language other than Swedish, Danish, Norwegian, English, French or German, you must also provide an official translation.
-This translation should be in one of the following languages: Swedish, English, French or German.
+- If your high school transcripts and diploma are in a language other than Swedish, Danish, Norwegian, English, French, German, Spanish, or Finnish, you must also provide an official translation.
+This translation should be in Swedish or English.
 Jönköping University may check the authenticity of documents with the issuing school.

 - All documents must contain your personal data which are essential for matching the documents with your application.
 You will receive your personal data when you have submitted your application online.